Generic Name: Magnesium Sulfate heptahydrate

 Continuous administration of Magnesium Sulfate is an unapproved treatment for preterm labor.
 The safety and efficacy of such use have not been established.
 The administration of Magnesium Sulfate outside of its approved indication in pregnant women should be by trained obstetrical personnel in a hospital setting with appropriate obstetrical care facilities.

 Since magnesium is distributed into milk during parenteral Magnesium Sulfate administration, the drug should be used with caution in nursing women.

 Geriatric patients often require reduced dosage because of impaired renal function.
 In patients with severe impairment, dosage should not exceed 20 g in 48 hours.
 Serum magnesium should be monitored in such patients.

 Magnesium intoxication is manifested by a sharp drop in blood pressure and respiratory paralysis.
 Disappearance of the patellar reflex is a useful clinical sign to detect the onset of magnesium intoxication.
-In the event of overdosage, artificial ventilation must be provided until a calcium salt can be injected intravenously to antagonize the effects of magnesium.
+In the event of overdosage, artificial ventilation must be provided until a calcium salt can be injected IV to antagonize the effects of magnesium.

 For Treatment of Overdose

 Artificial respiration is often required.
 Intravenous calcium, 10 to 20 mL of a 5% solution (diluted if desirable with isotonic sodium chloride for injection) is used to counteract effects of hypermagnesemia.
 Subcutaneous physostigmine, 0.5 to 1 mg may be helpful.